 Why Is It Important To Conduct Financial Due Diligence?

-Detailed investigation or “due diligence” is made on the historical and forecasted operations and results of the company.
+A comprehensive investigation or “due diligence” are based on the historical and forecast operations, resulting in profits.
 However, the focus is generally on financial due diligence and that will be the primary focus of this piece.

-There is a general misconception that since there is an in-depth investigation into the finances of the company being taken over, due diligence is a form of an audit.
-This is not correct.
-An audit is basically a certification that the financial statements prepared by the company reflect the true position of the financial health of the company.
+There is a misconception that in-depth investigation into the finances of the company, due diligence is a form of audit.
+That’s not correct.
+An audit is basically a certification that include company’s financial statements reflect the true financial health of the company.

 However, this activity goes a step beyond the stand of an audit.
-It seeks to assess reasons of the historical trends and based on it what forecasts can be made of the future performance of the company.
+It evaluates reasons based on historical trends and forecasts, ensuring future performance of the firm.

-There are no fixed standards of due diligence methodologies which vary between businesses and depend on the scale of the company being purchased.
-Typically, the emphasis is given on the historical quality of earnings as reflected in past earnings before interest, amortization taxes and depreciation, the worth and value of net assets, debt and liabilities, capital expenditure requirements, working capital requirements and most vitally projected financial results.
+There are no standards of due diligence methodologies.
+It varies between businesses and depend on the scale of acquiring company.
+Typically, emphasize on historical earnings comparing to the past such as interest, amortization taxes and depreciation, the value of net assets, debt and liabilities.

 After assessing all these variables, a potential purchaser of a company should be able to evaluate and know about any factors that might act as deal breakers or whether the price of the acquired company is appropriate and show the true worth of the company.